oracle-livelabs/apex/event-mangement/5-chat-bot/5-chat-bot.md

 - Connect the AI Agent to the Show AI Assistant trigger action so the chatbot fetches results exclusively from your event data source.

-## Task 1: Create an Event Chat Assistant button
+## Task 1: Create an Event Chat Assistant Button

 1. Close the dialog box.
-From the runtime developer toolbar, navigate to **Page 3**.
+From the Runtime Developer Toolbar, navigate to **Page 3**.

     >Note: Page number may vary depending on your application.